-Strategic Technology Innovations for Improved Manufacturing Productivity
+Strategic Technology Innovations for Improved Manufacturing Productivity Processes

 Looking for innovative manufacturing improvement ideas to assist with productivity?
 More advanced technology equals higher workforce productivity—this is the simple equation that drives enterprise strategy for many manufacturing leaders.
 But technology and productivity do not always increase in direct correlation with one another.
 Instead, it is only by strategically investing in the right technology solutions that manufacturers can ensure effective productivity gains for their workforce.

 With technology refresh cycles renewing rapidly at a pace of only 4 to 5 years, manufacturers need to understand how best to keep pace with the adoption of strategic solutions that will result in long-term, factory-wide productivity benefits.
-Let’s discover how to improve manufacturing productivity with process improvement ideas.
+Let’s discover how to improve manufacturing productivity with factory process improvement ideas.

 Staying on Top of Manufacturing Technology Trends